-A significant amount of the part numbers that make up our propulsion solutions are purchased from outside suppliers, and during 2021, we purchased approximately \$851 million of direct materials and components from outside suppliers.
+A significant amount of the part numbers that make up our propulsion solutions are purchased from outside suppliers, and during 2022, we purchased approximately \$969 million of direct materials and components from outside suppliers.
 The largest elements of our direct spending are aluminum and steel castings and forgings that are formed by our suppliers into our larger components and assemblies for use in our propulsion solutions.
-Our spending on aluminum and steel raw materials directly and indirectly through our purchase of these components constituted approximately 20% of our direct material and component costs in 2021.
-The balance of our direct and indirect materials and conversion costs.
+Our spending on aluminum and steel raw materials directly and indirectly through our purchase of these components constituted approximately 22% of our direct material and component costs in 2022.
+The balance of our direct and indirect materials and components costs are primarily composed of value-added services and conversion costs.
 Our supply contracts, along with an intensive supplier selection and performance monitoring process, have enabled us to establish and maintain close relationships with suppliers and have contributed to our overall operating efficiency and quality.